dfkaye/dfkaye-blog/content/posts/safer-object-assign-operations-using-a-sensible-wrapper.md

 date: 2020-08-21T12:04:43-07:00
 description: "Use safe-assign to merge each object or array onto another (p) only if p is an object or array, and return a copy of p; otherwise, return p."
 tags:
 - "JavaScript"
 - "Object"
-  - "Assign"
+- "Assignment"
 - "Safety"
-draft: false

 ---

 *Original gist on github at https://gist.github.com/dfkaye/e5e2ce68acd70b1358c62b9ac641df81.*